newrelic/nri-flex/docs/basic-tutorial.md

           perc_to_decimal: true
 ```

-Sections from the above YAML worth mentioning:

 - The `apis` section is an array of entries for each sample.
-Each entry sets a name for the
-  sample, as well as the commands/procedures to get it and how to process it.
+Each entry sets a name for the sample, as well as the commands/procedures to get and process the sample.
-- First `apis` entry is named `FileSystem` (it will be used to construct the `FileSystemSample`
+- The first entry in `apis` is named `FileSystem`: it is used to build the `FileSystemSample` event name.
-  event name).
-- In the `commands` section, we specify how to get the information, basically:
+- In the `commands` section, we specify how to get the information:
     - `run: 'df -PT -B1...` specifies the command to run.
     - `split: horizontal` states that each output line may return a metric.
     - `split_by` explains how to split each line in different fields.
-In this case, we use
-      a regular expression `\s+` telling that any sequence of 1 or more white spaces should
+In this case, we use the `\s+` regular expression, which tells Flex that any sequence of one or more white spaces is a separator.
-      be considered a separator.
-E.g. it would divide a line like:
-      ```
-      devtmpfs       devtmpfs    246296576            0    246296576       0% /dev
-      ```
-      Into an array containing `["devtmpfs", "devtmpfs", "246296576", "0", "246296576", "0%", "/dev"]`
     - `set_header` specifies, in order, a matching name for each value of the aforementioned array.
-    - `perc_to_decimal: true` aims for converting any percentage string into a decimal value
-      (this is, removing the trailing `%` symbol, if exists).
+    - `perc_to_decimal: true` indicates to convert any percentage string into a decimal value, removing the trailing `%` symbol.

-**Once the Flex config is created, the Infrastructure Agent will auto-detect the new config and begin collecting data.**
+**Once the Flex config is created, the Infrastructure agent autodetects the new config and begins collecting data.**

-To check that our new integration is working, you can try executing the following query
+To check that your new integration is working, try executing the following [NRQL query](https://docs.newrelic.com/docs/query-data/nrql-new-relic-query-language):
-in Insights:

 ```sql
 FROM FileSystemSample SELECT mountedOn, fs, usedBytes, capacityBytes, usedBytes
 ```

+The query should now produce a table similar to this:

 ![](./img/basic-filesystem.png)

 ## For more examples

-You can check the [flex configs examples](../examples/flexConfigs) folder for more
-working examples of Flex.
+Check the [Flex configs examples](../examples/flexConfigs) folder for more working examples of Flex.